VALENTINE HUGO

 Valentine Hugo

-Letter transcibed by Valentine Hugo.
+Letter transcribed by Valentine Hugo.
 Date unknown.

 Source: Women Artists and the Surrealist Movement